-Measurements took place at the BAO tower in Erie, CO during the FRAPPÉ field campaign in summer 2014.
+Measurements took place at the BAO tower in Weld County, CO during the FRAPPÉ field campaign in summer 2014.
 This work focuses on measurements taken between 4 and 13 August 2014.
 The land surrounding the tower is a sparsely vegetated region of the Colorado Front Range located on the outskirts of several urbanized Colorado municipalities (Boulder, Denver, Fort Collins, and Greeley).
-The site lies about 2 km west of highway traffic from Interstate 25, is surrounded by oil and natural gas (ONG) wells, and is near (> 7 km) concentrated animal feeding operations (CAFOs) (Fig. 1) (Kaimal and Gaynor, 1983; Brown et al., 2013; Swarthout et al., 2013; Abeleira et al., 2017; Tevlin et al., 2017).
+The site lies about 2 km west of highway traffic from Interstate 25, is surrounded by oil and natural gas (ONG) wells, and is near (>7 km) concentrated animal feeding operations (CAFOs; Fig. 1) (Kaimal and Gaynor, 1983; Brown et al., 2013; Swarthout et al., 2013; Abeleira et al., 2017; Tevlin et al., 2017).

 The 300 m BAO tower was equipped with an elevator carriage capable of continuous vertical movement between altitudes of 0-285 m, allowing for the generation of vertical profiles of measured compounds.
-A timeseries of carriage altitude throughout the reported measurement period is provided in Fig. S1.
-The carriage height was typically parked at 100 m (accounting for 62% of data described herein).
-This moveable carriage housed a high-resolution time-of-flight chemical ionization mass spectrometer (TOF-CIMS) allowing for fast (1 Hz) detection of gas-phase compounds (discussed further in Sect.
-2.2), as well as an IRGASON Integrated $CO_2$ and $H_2O$ Open-Path Gas Analyzer, and 3-D Sonic Anemometer (Campbell Scientific) for air temperature, water vapor, and wind speed/direction measurements.
-Additional meteorological measurements at 10, 100, and 300 m were provided by the BAO Tower Meteorological Station.
-A filter radiometer (Metcon, GmbH, Shetter et al. (2003)) measured downwelling $NO_2$ photolysis rates ( $j{NO2}$ ) near the base of the tower, from which total photolysis rates were calculated.
-Instruments to measure various trace gases of interest, including $NO_x/O_3$ (custom built Cavity Ring-Down Spectroscopy), $CO/CO_2/CH_4/H_2O$ (Picarro 6401 Cavity Ring-Down Spectrometer), and $NH_3$ (QC-TILDAS; Aerodyne Research, Inc.) were also housed on the PISA during the campaign.
-The $CO/CO_2/CH_4/H_2O$ measurement details can be found in McDuffie et al. (2016) and Zaragoza et al. (2017).
-Instrument details on the $NH_3$ measurements are provided by Tevlin et al. (2017).
-All measurements presented here are reported in local time (Mountain Daylight Time; MDT; UTC - 6).
-Rainfall did not exceed 0.3 cm day-1 near the site throughout the reported measurement period.
-We plot $j{NO2}$ by hour of day as a proxy for solar exposure (Fig. 2).
+A time series of carriage altitude throughout the reported measurement period is provided in Fig. S1 in the Supplement.
+The carriage height was typically parked at 100 m (accounting for 62 % of data described herein).
+This carriage housed a high-resolution time-of-flight chemical ionization mass spectrometer (TOF-CIMS) allowing for fast (1 Hz) detection of gas-phase compounds (discussed further in Sect.
+2.2), as well as an IRGASON integrated CO2 and H2O open-path gas analyzer and a 3-D sonic anemometer (Campbell Scientific) for air temperature, water vapor, and wind speed/direction measurements.
+Additional meteorological measurements at 10, 100, and 300 m were provided by the BAO tower meteorological station.
+A filter radiometer (Metcon, GmbH; Shetter et al., 2003) measured downwelling NO2 photolysis rates (j{NO_2}) near the base of the tower, from which total photolysis rates were calculated.
+Instruments to measure various trace gases of interest, including NO_x or O3 (custom built cavity ring-down spectroscopy), CO, CO2, CH4, or H2O (Picarro 6401 cavity ringdown spectrometer), and NH3 (QC-TILDAS; Aerodyne Research, Inc.) were also housed on the carriage during the campaign.
+The CO, CO2, CH4, and H2O measurement details can be found in McDuffie et al. (2016) and Zaragoza et al. (2017).
+Instrument details on the NH3 measurements are provided by Tevlin et al. (2017).
+All measurements presented here are reported in local time (Mountain Daylight Time; MDT; UTC - 06:00).
+Rainfall did not exceed $0.3 \,\mathrm{cm}\,\mathrm{day}^{-1}$ near the site throughout the reported measurement period.
+We plot j{NO_2} by hour of day as a proxy for solar exposure (Fig. 2).
 Solar exposure at the site peaks around 12:00.